-The following plan of a Union Electoral Ticket in Pennsylvania, has been received with much favor, wherever made known :-
+Ticket in Pennsylvania, has been received with much favor, wherever made known :-

 Pennsylvania is entitled to 27 electors.
 Let a Union Convention be called.
 Let the friends of Fillmore and Donelson, and of Fremont and Dayton, meet together, and agree upon 26 common electors to be placed on each ticket.
 Let the Fillmore and Donelson ticket be completed by adding to the 26 common electors a 27th in favor of Fillmore and Donelson.
 Let the Fremont and Dayton ticket be completed by adding a 27th in favor of Fremont and Dayton.
 In this way the Opposition would be united as to 26 electors, and would certainly elect those 26.
 Each ticket would show the preference of every voter.
-It would indicate the number for Fillmore and the number for Fremont.
-Every Fillmore ticket counted according to this plan must have the 26 common electors upon it, as well as the Fillmore elector.
-And so must every ticket counted for Fremont have the 26 common electors upon it, as well as the Fremont elector.
-Otherwise, the friends of Buchanan might interfere with the result by voting for one of the 27th electors, in combination with 26 Buchanan electors.
-Let the 26 common electors be pledged to divide their electoral votes between the different Opposition candidates above named in proportion to the strength of each in the Opposition ranks, as indicated by the result at
+It would indicate the number for Fillmore and the number for tration will be held near the residence of C. Fremont.
+Every Fillmore ticket counted according to this plan must have the 26 common electors upon it, as well as the Fillmore electer.
+And so must every ticket counted for eral speakers will be in attendance to address Fremont have the 26 common electors upon it, as well as the Fremont elector.
+Otherwise, the friends of Buchanan might interfere with DELEGATE CONVENTION. - A Mass the result by voting for one of the 27th elec-Convention of those opposed to the Pierce tors, in combination with 26 Buchanan elecand Buchanan Democracy having been called tors.
+Let the 26 common electors be pledged to meet in Clearfied on Tuesday of August | to divide their electoral votes between the different Opposition candidates above named in gate Convention for forming a County Ticket | proportion to the strength of each in the Opposition ranks, as indicated by the result at

 This plan avoids objections which apply to nearly every other, and combines advantages possessed by no other.
-Among those advantages, we may state the following :-
+Among those advan-

-1. It does not leave the voter in uncertainty as to the result of his vote.
-Every Fillmore vote would count for Fillmore, and every Fremont vote for Fremont.
-So far as Fillmore votes are polled will Fillmore electors be elected, and so far as Fremont votes are polled will Fremont electors be elected.
+1. It does not leave the voter in uncertainty August, and each select three delegates to meet | as to the result of his vote.
+Every Fillmore vote would count for Fillmore, and every Fre-19TH DAY OF AUGUST, AT 2 O'CLOCK, P. M. mont vote for Fremont.
+So far as Fillmore votes are polled will Fillmore electors be electransact such other business as will be brought ted, and so far as Fremont votes are polled will Fremont electors be elected.

 2. It would involve no sacrifice of principle or feeling.
 It would not be a yielding up of either Fillmore or Fremont, but it would be giving to each as many electoral votes as his strength entitles him to receive.

-8. The zeal of the respective friends of Fillmore and Fremont for their favorite candidate would not, under such an arrangement, be an element of weakness to distract the opposition ranks, and thus increase Buchanan's chance of success, but rather an element of strength, the more certainly insuring his defeat.
+3. The zeal of the respective friends of Fillmore and Fremont for their favorite candidate would not, under such an arrangement, be an element of weakness to distract the opposition ranks, and thus increase Buchanan's chance of success, but rather an element of strength, the more certainly insuring his defeat.